Together We Can Make a Difference

 She felt that she could offer a sympathetic understanding of a variety of disabilities, from her own life experience and knowledge around physical disabilities and mental health and understanding the stresses this could bring on a whole family unit.

 She has previously worked in a special needs school, and as part of a community support team in Lichfield.
 Joanne moved to Telford from Lichfield in Staffordshire in February 2019 with her family.
 She has 2 young adult sons, one of which has mental health issues of ASA, ADHD, and BPD.
 Her other son has severe physical disabilities as Cerebral Palsy, Epilepsy, Scoliosis, tube fed, to mention just a few.
-She also has a younger son who has just started secondary school, who is a pleasant and very helpful young man.
+She also has a younger son who is in secondary school, who is a pleasant and very helpful young man.

 She realised that sharing of her experiences and learnings could help other parents / carers in similar situations.
 She is motivated to work for the betterment of the special-needs community in general.
 In PODS, she found an avenue to express herself and work with a group of likeminded people determined to make a positive difference in the lives of families with kids with additional needs.